bigomics/omicsplayground-doc/install.rst

 Installation
 ================================================================================

-The current version of the Omics Playground software (0.99) is implemented in R using the `Shiny <https://shiny.rstudio.com/>`__ web application framework.
+The current version of the Omics Playground software is implemented in R using the `Shiny <https://shiny.rstudio.com/>`__ web application framework.
-You can either run the platform from the source code, or download our Docker image.
+You can either run the platform from the source code, or download the docker image.

 Run from source code